Have you been looking for the presentation anxiety solution?

 I’d like to explore the presentation anxiety solution from another helpful perspective.

-When that happens, the Mindful Presenter at least has the courage to carry out a full post mortem.
+When a presentation doesn’t go quite to plan, the Mindful Presenter carries out a full post mortem.
 In other words, they don’t just put it down to experience.
-Instead they work out exactly what went wrong and why.

 It works under the premise that you prepare for the worst and expect the best.

 It starts with a few very important questions:

 What’s so important that I can’t just send these people an email?

 Who are they really?

 What do they need?

 Why should they care about what I have to say?